Duddino/monte-carlo-rust/README.md

 ```bash
 cargo run --no-default-features --features "metal"
 ```
-To run the game with optimazation use the following command:
+To run the game with optimazations use the following command:
 ```bash
 cargo run --features "fast" --release
 ```